ENHERTU® (fam-trastuzumab deru - GuruFocus.com

 A comprehensive development program is underway globally, evaluating the efficacy and safety of ENHERTU monotherapy across multiple HER2-targetable cancers, including breast, gastric, lung and colorectal cancers.
 Trials in combination with other anticancer treatments, such as immunotherapy, are also underway.

-Regulatory applications for ENHERTUin breast, gastric and non-small cell lung cancer are currently under review in several other countries based on the DESTINY-Breast01, DESTINY-Breast03, DESTINY-Breast04, DESTINY-Gastric01, DESTINY-Gastric02 and DESTINY-Lung01 trials, respectively.
+Regulatory applications for ENHERTU in breast and gastric cancer are currently under review in several countries based on the DESTINY-Breast01, DESTINY-Breast03, DESTINY-Breast04, DESTINY-Gastric01 and DESTINY-Gastric02 trials,respectively.

 Daiichi Sankyo collaboration